Ephraim-usc/egrm/reproduce.rst

 The output is a folder named as [name], including two files:

--   results.p: a pickle file storing a python dict object containing results from this simulation
+-   results.p: a pickle file storing a python dict object containing statistical results from this simulation

 -   simulation.trees: a tskit tree sequence file containing the tree sequence of the study panel